DVA is experiencing delays in processing driver licence applications.

 If you do not receive your licence

-If your driving licence has not been delivered within four weeks you should contact DVA Driver Licensing.
+If your driving licence has not been delivered after six weeks you should contact DVA Driver Licensing.

 If you do not inform DVA within eight weeks that your licence has not arrived, you must apply for a duplicate licence and pay the relevant fee.